open-mmlab/mmpose/docs/en/migration.md

 ## Step1: Configs

 In MMPose, we use a Python file as config for the definition, parameter management of the whole project.
-Therefore, we strongly recommend the developers who use MMPose for the first time to refer to \[Config\].
+Therefore, we strongly recommend the developers who use MMPose for the first time to refer to [Configs](./user_guides/configs.md).

 Note that all the new modules need to be registered using `Registry`, and `import` them in `__init__.py` in the corresponding directory.